souravsingh/Presentation/PITCHME.md

 +++

 Modalities- MRI modalities uses various modes for diagnosing the disease
+- T1-weighted: MRI which highlights fat tissue.
+CSF and fluid appear dark
+- T2-weighted: MRI which highlights fat tissue and water tissue as well.
+CSF and fluid appear brighter here.
 - T1-Contrast Enhanced: Uses Gadolinium to highlight fat tissues with contrast.
 - T2-fluid-attenuated inversion recovery: Supresses signals from CSF and show contrast between white and gray matter.
+- DWI: Diffusion Weighted Imaging, uses the diffusion of water molecules to generate contrast in MR image.

 ---